DaveParr/JekyllHubDemo/_posts/2017-03-26-setup-github-pages.md

 title: Setup  GitHub Page
 ---

 This post will show you how to set up a  GitHub Page website.
+You will need:

+* A computer
+* A web browser
+* An internet connection
+* A GitHub account

 ## Start new repo